DLR-AMR/t8code/README.md

   - quadrilateral/hexahedral elements are inherited from the p4est submodule, using the Morton curve 1:4, 1:8 refinement;
   - triangular/tetrahedral are implemented using the Tetrahedral Morton curve, 1:4, 1:8 refinement;
   - prisms are implemented using the triangular TM curve and a line curve, 1:8 refinement.
+  - pyramids are implemented using the Pyramidal Morton curve and the TM curve for its tetrahedral children, 1:10 (for pyramids) / 1:8 (for tetrahedra) refinement.
   - The code supports hybrid meshes including any of the above element types (of the same dimension).

 You find more information on t8code in the [t8code Wiki](https://github.com/holke/t8code/wiki).